Accredited Investor List Sentence Missing – Accredited Investors List Still Profiting?

 They may want to use words that accurately describe the person – something like “billionaire,” “world-class investor” – so they type the full name without the quote marks and have found an accredited investor search website.
 Or they may want to say the person’s name and go on to another website.
 Either way, if they don’t do their research ahead of time and use words they don’t know, they won’t have accurate information.
 For instance, an Accredited Investor List is not a list where people are just looking for information on the member – it is one where they have chosen to become an accredited investor.
 And this information must be provided by them and not the website hosting the list.

 This information must be accurate, not an approximation based on information that someone took from a website.
 So, for example, if you say a person is an accredited investor and that website only lists individuals, then the person wouldn’t have access to the private information about Accredited Investors.
 Accredited Investors are companies or individuals who have gone through a specialized investor screening process and have been verified as having a high level of skill in trading stocks, mutual funds, and other real estate-related products.
-That’s why they are called Accredited Investors List – because they have gone through a rigorous accreditation process.
+That’s why they are called Accredited Investors List – they have undergone a rigorous accreditation process.

 Now let’s assume you are just looking at the last two years’ tax returns.
 That would mean you’ve probably never even looked at the stock market!
 So how can you tell if a company has been around for two years or more?
 You don’t know that off the top of your head.
 This is where Accredited Investors List comes in handy.
 It’s like having a professional investor specializing in these types of investments giving you a report on each company.